What Are the Signs of Sleep Deprivation?

 With age, people are more likely to suffer from sleeping problems, partly due to factors like illness, medications, shifts in the circadian rhythm that occur with age, or a primary sleep disorder.

-If you are not getting enough sleep and are experiencing physical and mental symptoms as a result, come to Koala® Centers For Sleep & TMJ Disorders to discover how you can improve your quality of sleep.
-Call us today to book an appointment with our sleep team, or visit one of our locations: we serve patients from all across the United States, and have clinics in Lafayette IN, Mishawaka IN, Bloomington IL, Peoria – Dunlap IL, Kansas City MO, Wausau WI and El Paso TX.
+If you are not getting enough sleep and are experiencing physical and mental symptoms as a result, come to Koala® Center For Sleep & TMJ Disorders to discover how you can improve your quality of sleep.
+Call us today to book an appointment with our sleep team, or visit one of our locations: we serve patients from all across the United States, and have clinics in Mishawaka IN, Bloomington IL, Peoria – Dunlap IL, Kansas City MO, Wausau WI and El Paso TX.
 We look forward to serving you!